-Cash and Cash Equivalents.
-Cash and cash equivalents include cash accounts on deposit with the bank.
+Cash.
+Cash includes cash accounts on deposit with the bank.

 Accounts Receivable.
 In the government-wide statements, receivables earned consist of revenues earned at year end and not yet received.
 In the fund financial statements, receivables consist of revenues earned, which were collected within 60 days of year end.
-In addition, receivables include taxes due from taxpayers as of June 30, 2013, which were not collected until after June 30, 2013.
+In addition, receivables include taxes due from taxpayers as of June 30, 2014, which were not collected until after June 30, 2014.

 The direct write-off method is used for uncollectible accounts.
-This method is not in accordance with generally accepted accounting principles, but the departure does not have a material effect on the financial statements.
+This method is not in accordance with U.S. GAAP, but the departure does not have a material effect on the financial statements.